"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 "Speaking of Snape, didn't you tell him you'd hold off until the holidays to tell the parents about the whole secret," questioned Neville, causing Harry to colour slightly as he scratched the back of his neck.

 Choosing to ignore Susan's laughter, Harry simply responded, "I don't know, it just seemed like the opportune moment you know?
-Besides, I don't actually have to tell him I've told them until Christmas and it's not our parents are going to jump at the opportunity to write to him or anything so I should be fine."
+Besides, I don't actually have to tell him I've told them until Christmas and it's not as if our parents are going to jump at the opportunity to write to him or anything so I should be fine."

 His friends nodded their head in acceptance, but while they seemed to have a clear conscience about the whole thing, Harry's mind was drifting off to all the potentially problematic scenarios.
 His mother and Snape had apparently once been best of friends and if she wrote to him, Snape would surely find out he'd told.
-Realizing what he had to do, Harry decided he'd come clean to the Potions Professor the next time they had the opportunity to speak privately.
+Realising what he had to do, Harry decided he'd come clean to the Potions Professor the next time they had the opportunity to speak privately.

 "Okay enough talk about the Slytherins now, we can devise another prank on them later, come look at the potion," said Susan.